Seeking Infringement Damages For Patent Owners

 These facts were set forth in Georgia-Pacific Corp. v.
 United States Plywood Corp., 318 F. Supp.
 1116, 1119-20 (S.D.N.Y.
 1970), modified and aff’d, 446 F.2d 295 (2d Cir.).

 The patent infringement attorney may be able to recover enhanced damages on behalf of a patent owner if the infringement is found to be willful.
-Once a finding of willful or bad faith in regards to the infringement has been made, the district court judge has the discretion to enhance damages by up to three times (3x) the amount of actual damages awarded to the patent owner.
+Once a finding of willful or bad faith in regard to the infringement has been made, the district court judge has the discretion to enhance damages by up to three times (3x) the amount of actual damages awarded to the patent owner.

-Pre-judgment Interest for Patent Infringement
+Pre-Judgment Interest For Patent Infringement

 Pre-judgment interest running from the date of the infringement to the date of the judgment is a common remedy awarded to the patent owner who prevails.
 Regarding the rate at which pre-judgment interest is calculated, the district court has the discretion to determine whether to use the prime rate, the prime rate plus a percentage, the U.S. treasury rate or some other rate.
 However, the court may not deny pre-judgment interest simply because the calculation of such interest would be difficult.

-Post-judgment Interest for Patent Infringement
+Post-Judgment Interest For Patent Infringement

 Patent infringement attorneys may also recover post-judgment interest on behalf of patent holders who prevail on an infringement.
 Unlike the trial court’s discretion with respect to pre-judgment interest, there is very little discretion associated with awarding a post-judgment interest.
 Under federal statute, post-judgment interest is to be paid in every civil action in the federal courts.
 The post-judgment interest rate is to be calculated from the date of the entry of the judgment, at a rate equal to the weekly average one-year maturity treasury yield as published by the board of governors for the Federal Reserve system.